linguistsherry/linguistsherry.github.io/_pages/about.md

 My PhD work
 ======
 I work primarily on semantics, pragmatics, and their interfaces, involving theoretical as well as experimental inquiries.
-In my dissertation, I investigate the non-uniformity of presupposition projection in complex linguistic environments (such as if-conditionals), drawing empirical data from adult language comprehension and child acquisition.
+In my dissertation, I investigate the non-uniformity of presupposition projection in complex linguistic environments (if-conditionals and disjunctions), drawing on empirical data from adult language processing and child acquisition.

 NLP and Computational Linguistics
 ======
-I have worked on various research projects in computational linguistics, including language model evaluation and ambiguity resolution (see <a href="https://linguistsherry.github.io/nlp/">[NLP Projects]</a> and <a href="https://linguistsherry.github.io/research/">[Research]</a> for details).
+I have worked on several research projects in computational linguistics, including language model evaluation and ambiguity resolution (see <a href="https://linguistsherry.github.io/nlp/">[NLP Projects]</a> and <a href="https://linguistsherry.github.io/research/">[Research]</a> for details).
 I code in Python, R, SQL, JavaScript, and HTML/CSS.
 I am also experienced in statistical modeling and experimental design, and have led multiple, cross-institutional/continental collaborative projects.
-In Summer 2021, I worked as an NLP/Language Engineer Intern on the Data Science Team at Principal Financial Group.
+In Summer 2021, I worked as an NLP/Linguistics Engineer Intern on the Data Science Team at Principal Financial Group.

 I’m a quick and avid leaner, always prepared to learn new things and develop my skillset.
 Beyond MIT, I have earned the Natural Language Processing Specialization Certificate offered by deeplearning.ai.